UN warns of ‘major shock’ as Africa locust outbreak spreads

 U.N. officials warn that immediate action is needed before more rainfall in the weeks ahead brings fresh vegetation to feed new generations of locusts.
 If left unchecked, their numbers could grow up to 500 times before drier weather arrives, they say.

-“There is the risk of a catastrophe,” U.N. humanitarian chief Mark Lowcock told a briefing in New York on Monday, warning that a region where 12 million people already face severe food insecurity can’t afford another jolt.
+“There is the risk of a catastrophe,” U.N. humanitarian chief Mark Lowcock told a briefing in New York on Monday, warning that 13 million people already face severe food insecurity — 10 million in places affected by locusts — and the region can’t afford another jolt.

-Without enough aerial spraying to stop the swarms, the locust outbreak could turn into a plague, “and when you have a plague, it takes years to control,” Dominique Burgeon, emergency and resilience director with the U.N.
-Food and Agriculture Organization, told The Associated Press last week.
+Dominique Burgeon, the FAO’s emergency and resilience director, warned at the U.N. briefing that another 20 million people in the region are in danger of becoming food insecure.

-The outbreak also is moving toward South Sudan, where another several million people face hunger as the country struggles to emerge from civil war.
+Without enough aerial spraying to stop the swarms, the locust outbreak could turn into a plague, “and when you have a plague, it takes years to control,” Burgeon told The Associated Press last week.

 The U.N. has asked for $76 million in immediate aid.
-So far just under $20 million is in hand, officials said.
+So far just under $20 million is in hand, including $10 million released by Lowcock from the U.N. emergency relief fund and $3.8 million from FAO, officials said.
 The United States said Monday it has released $800,000 and the European Union has released 1 million euros.

 “The response today is not gonna work, unless there’s a big scale-up,” Lowcock said.